mthom/scryer-prolog/README.md

-To load modules contained in files, the `library` functor can be omitted, prompting Scryer to search for the file (specified as an atom) from its home directory:
+To load modules contained in files, the `library` functor can be omitted, prompting Scryer to search for the file (specified as an atom) from its working directory:

 ```
 ?- use_module('file.pl').